AurelienBesnier/spice/doc/guide.rst

 Calibrate the results
 ---------------------

-| After running the simulation, we will obtain a result with the number of photons received on each captors or organs of plant.
+| After running the simulation, we will obtain a result with the number of photons received on each sensors or organs of plant.
 But in reality, to using this result to do the further researches, we have to convert the unit of the current result to a unit which is more physical.
 |
 | To do that, after finishing the simulation, we will do the calibration the result by using the function ``calibrateResults``.